Naps in Baby's First Year - Baby Chick

 12 Months

-By the time they reach their first birthday, daytime sleep ranges from two to three hours (more for higher sleep needs babies) and is usually divided between two naps.
+By the time babies reach their first birthday, daytime sleep ranges from two to three hours (more for babies with higher sleep needs) and is usually divided between two naps.
 Experts recommend keeping the morning nap between 45 minutes and an hour and a half.
-This is so the afternoon nap will be longer and enable your little one to make it to bedtime without becoming overtired.
+This will enable your little one to make it to bedtime without becoming overtired.

 How to Schedule Baby’s Naps

 Creating a nap schedule in the first three months is difficult as babies have no sense of their circadian rhythm.
-However, they can start to tell the difference between night and day by the time they reach three months.
-This is when you can start implementing a routine for your little one.
+However, by the time they reach three months, they can start to tell the difference between night and day, which is when you can start implementing a routine for your little one.

 First, figure out how many naps your little one should have based on age and how much wake time they need each day.
 Factor in that many children sleep for a slightly longer stretch during the night’s first half.
 This will help you determine the correct sleep ratio to wake time ratio.